 Scheme Review Report

 The area covered by the Scheme is split up into various precincts.
 A series of Precinct Plans have been prepared that describe the Council's town planning intentions and guidelines for the development and use of land within each precinct according to the particular zone or reserve that the land is located within.
-Printed copies are available for purchase from Town's Administration Centre.

 Structure Plans and Local Development Plans are used to coordinate the subdivision and development of land within identified areas.